-Year 10 is a major preparatory year for each student's VCE/VET/VCAL pathway and subject preparation.
+Year 10 is a major preparatory year for each student's senior pathway and subject preparation.
 The Year 10 timetable is modelled on the Year 11 and 12 program.
 This allows greater emphasis on fewer subjects and improved ability in application in all outcomes and assessments.
-The current timetable operates on a six-session day, with 50-minute sessions and each subject block containing ten sessions per fortnight.
+The current timetable operates on a six-session day, with 50-minute sessions and each subject block containing ten sessions per fortnight except for Bible, Careers and Global Citizens.
 Students study the following core subjects: